arthurbath/bath-boilerplate/README.md

 # Bath Boilerplate

-A boilerplate for web projects built with Node/NPM, Gulp, and Webpack.
+A boilerplate for web projects built with Node/NPM and Webpack.

 * Develop in ES6, Sass/SCSS, and future CSS syntax.
 The bundler converts future syntax into code that will run seamlessly in contemporary browsers.
 Sourcemaps are generated for easy debugging.
 * Develop swiftly with automatic browser reloading.
 The development server detects changes to your source files and injects them into your browser.